djbckr/Ora2PgDump/README.md

 Building your own version
 -------------------------

-The supplied JAR contains everything you need to run, built for Java 1.7 or above.

-Of course, you are welcome to build your own version of this utility.
-Keep in mind that it uses the following libraries:
+This project is mostly complete, but you'll need to build it for your environment.
+This requires the following libraries:

   - gson 2.2.4 (chances are likely that more recent versions work fine)
   - joda-time 2.4 (chances are likely that more recent versions work fine)
   - ojdbc6 (Oracle JDBC 6)

+Once you get your IDE setup, it's just a matter of building your own JAR to execute.

 One last thing
 --------------